 The easiest way to get park tickets is through Klook.
 Use our exclusive offer code KLKTDREX to receive $5USD on your first order.

 You’ll want the most out of your day, which means you must arrive at the park gates early.
 A good rule of thumb is at least 1-hour before the park opens or 2-hours for weekends and public holidays.
 The crowds at Tokyo Disneyland and Tokyo DisneySea are higher compared to other Disney Parks.
 I recommend studying the crowd calendar to fine-tune your strategy.

 In our guide explaining the best and worst times to visit, we list “visiting on the weekend or public holiday” as one of the worst times.
 The parks are crowded and sometimes reach capacity.
 Avoid the big public holidays such as New Years, Golden Week, and the end of March (school break).

 Not Making A Reservation for Table Service

-All table service restaurants require priority seating reservations.
+The best way to get a table is to make a reservation ahead of time.
 The easiest way is to make your reservation at the restaurant starting at 10 AM — this is when they start accepting in-park reservations.
 If you are staying at a Disney Hotel, then you can do this online with your hotel reservation.
 Otherwise, another option is doing it online but it’s only offered in Japanese.